Cut-Set Bounds on Network Information Flow: Main Results

-Using Algorithm \ref{alg:AMS} one can find all maximal irreducible sets for the Construction-A FDG. \begin{example}[Butterfly network] Figure \ref{butterfly} shows the well-known butterfly network and Figure~\ref{mul} shows its Construction-A functional dependence graph.
-Nodes are labeled with node numbers and pseudo-variables (The sources variables are $Y_1$ and $Y_2$.
-The $U_i$ are the edge variables, carried on links with capacity $C_i$).
-Edges in the functional dependence graph represent dependencies due to encoding and decoding requirements.
-The maximal irreducible sets are
+\begin{example}[Network FDG of the butterfly network] Figure \ref{butterfly} shows the well-known butterfly network and Figure~\ref{mul2} shows its network FDG.
+Nodes are labeled with node numbers and variables.
+Edges in the network FDG represent dependencies due to encoding and decoding requirements.

 \end{example}